 Both silken and regular tofu can be found in soft, medium, firm, and extra-firm consistencies.
 They are made with the same ingredients, but they are processed slightly differently and are not interchangeable in a recipe.

 Most recipes will let you know when silken tofu is needed.
-I find that there is little difference between firm and extra firm silken tofu.
 For most purposes, the different kinds of silken tofu are interchangeable, so don’t worry if your grocer only stocks one kind.